 Only A High-Quality Podcast That's Valuable And Entertaining To The Listeners; Is Going To Drive Traffic To Your Website.

+If Your Podcast Is Unprofessional Or Boring, they may listen for a few minutes, but they will soon move on to something else; never visiting your website again!

 The First Thing You Need To Create A Podcast, Is Some Entertaining Content.
 This will mean that you need to research what you’re going to talk about and find something that can provide value to your listeners.
 Then figure out a way to present it; so that it's also entertaining.

+If you sit in front of your microphone and simply discuss the topic in a monotone; without any entertainment value at all, people are not going to listen to your Podcasts.

 Speaking of Microphones, you need to have a great one for Podcasting.
 Luckily, there are some out there; that are extremely high quality for a very low price.
 The Audio-Technica Brand, Makes Good Microphones for around $50-$75.
 Also, The Blue Yeti, is almost A Studio Quality Microphone; you can get it, for about $100.